markjaquith/WP-Stack/README.md

 ## WordPress Must-use Plugins

-"Must-use" plugins aka `mu-plugins` are WordPress plugins that are dropped into the `{wp-content}/mu-plugins/` directory.
+"Must-use" plugins aka `mu-plugins` are WordPress plugins that are dropped into the `{WordPress content dir}/mu-plugins/` directory.
 They are autoloaded — no need to activate them.
 WP Stack comes with a number of these plugins for your use:

 ### CDN